HMuraja/recipe-book-v2/README.md

 Validation results from views.py:![views.py:](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/ci-python-linter-views-py.png)

 ## Tests on user stories
-Site was tested to confirm the acceptance criteria and tasks were fullfilled.
+Site was tested to confirm the acceptance criteria and tasks on the User Stories were full-filled.

 ### USER STORY: Like a recipe
 As an **user** I can **like or unlike a recipe** so that **I can promote recipes I like**